The 100 Year History of the Human Resources Department

 HR’s critical role has arguably never been more obvious since the pandemic—an unanticipated event of massive proportions and implications that HR and other senior leaders needed to quickly address to ensure continued operations.
 Over the past several months it’s fair to say that the HR role has become more visible and more foundational to the ongoing function of the organization than at any other time in its history.
 In many organizations, quite literally, it’s fair to say that organizations would not have been able to remain viable without their HR leaders.

 This is a pivotal time in the history of HR and one that is likely to be pointed back to as another milestone in the history of a role that is relatively young, but increasingly important—strategically—to the organizations it serves.
-This will require new, and more refined, skills.
-Today’s HR professionals, says Dooley, need to know many things, including but not limited to:
+This will require new, more refined skills.

 The future of HR